iTwin/itwinjs-core/docs/bis/ec/ec-format.md

 **includeZero** determines whether to keep a segment of the composite even if its magnitude is zero.
 By default, this is true.

 **units (1..4)** an optional array of unit + label override objects.
-A single units entry formats a value like `42.42 ft`.
-If multiple units are specified they should be in decreasing magnitude and value split among the units like `42 ft 5.02 in`
+  - A single units entry formats a value like `42.42 ft`.
+  - If multiple units are specified they should be in decreasing magnitude and value split among the units like `42 ft 5.02 in`.
+  - Unit labels are optional.
+If not specified, the label will be set as the unit's diplay label.
+  - Unit label can be specified as an empty string.
+  - Unit labels specified in the composite format definition can be overriden as part of the format override in a KindOfQuantity.
+See [format override](./kindofquantity.md/#format-overrides).

 ## Examples